 There are three collegiate water polo programs in our area: Gannon, Mercyhurst and Penn State Behrend.
 The women's season begins in February.
 There are many opportunities throughout the spring to watch these women playing the game in their home pools.
 Check our web site main page throughout the spring season for collegiate game times, and then go watch them play!

-There are also videos of the 2014 PA State Championships available on Youtube:
+There are also many games available on Youtube:

 I have never played water polo.
 Can I learn this game?